 - I. Residents should contact the lead hospitalist the day prior to determine start time and location. - II.
 Residents should spend the majority of their time admitting, rounding or consulting on patients in the hospital.
 Downtime should be used for self-study. - Rotations are a "hands-on" learning experience.
 Residents are the primary care providers for hospitalized patients and are expected to do a majority of the procedures.
 Direct observation of residents with real-time feedback is emphasized. - Case-based learning is very effective.
 Attendings should provide residents with patient-based questions to research and report back. - III.
-Residents on Swing Shift will work from 7:00 pm to 12:00 am and should aim to see at least 3 admissions per shift. - IV.
 Hours worked must be consistent with ACGME requirements and are subject to approval by the Program Director.